The Best Walking Shoes For Women 2023

 - The outer structure of the shoe becomes weak

-Wearing shoes past their period of recommended use is little better than walking in a pair of heels.
-They lose their support over time, and the soles wear down causing each step to have a greater impact on your body and increase the risk of you having ankle and leg pain.
+Wearing shoes past their recommended use is a little better than walking in a pair of heels.
+They lose their support over time, and the soles wear down, causing each step to have a greater impact on your body and increasing the risk of ankle and leg pain.

 What To Look For In Your New Walking Shoes

-When you’re choosing your next pair of walking shoes, you need to look for features such as comfort, arch support, the firmness of the sole, the size, and the style of shoe.
-You will be rewarded for your research with a pair of shoes that will make you want to walk in them every day.
+When choosing your next pair of walking shoes, consider features such as comfort, arch support, the firmness of the sole, the size, and the style.

 Comfort